Congratulations! You’ve made it… Well, almost.

 For any questions about your course of study or program requirements, work with your program advisor.

 The Commencement Ceremony is only for students completing a degree program.
 If you are applying for certificate completion only, you will not participate in the ceremony.
-(You still must complete an application for graduation.)
+(You still must complete an application for graduation, however.)

-If you plan to participate in the ceremony, you will need to order your academic regalia, such as a cap, gown, and tassel.
+If you plan to participate in the ceremony, you will need to complete a separate registration form which will be released soon.